-- Tier 1 unrestricted capital - Unrestricted tier 1 capital of £18.3 billion represents 69% of Aviva's eligible own funds to meet the SCR excluding other financial sectors.
+- Tier 1 unrestricted capital - Unrestricted tier 1 capital of £19,555 million represents 71% of Aviva's eligible own funds to meet the SCR excluding other financial sectors.
 This consists of Aviva's ordinary share capital and share premium, surplus funds and reconciliation reserve (see section E.1.5).
-Tier 1 unrestricted capital includes high quality instruments with principal loss absorbing features such as permanence, subordination, undated, absence of redemption incentives, mandatory costs and encumbrances. - Tier 1 unrestricted capital has deductions in respect of minority interests (the minority share of own funds in excess of minority share of diversified SCR) and own funds from other financial sectors (OFS). - · Tier 1 restricted - Restricted tier 1 capital of £2.1 billion includes Aviva's direct capital instrument (DCI), step-up tier one insurance capital securities (STICS), preference shares and subordinated debt.
-None of these instruments include principal loss absorbency features and all qualify as restricted tier 1 capital under transitional provisions. - Tier 2 capital - Aviva's tier 2 capital consists of dated subordinated debt amounting to £5.8 billion.
-Of this £4.2 billion qualifies under transitional arrangements and £1.6 billion directly qualifies as tier 2 capital under Solvency II.
-The features of tier 2 capital include subordination, a minimum duration of 10 years with no contractual opportunity to redeem within 5 years, absence of redemption incentives and mandatory costs and encumbrances. - Tier 3 capital - Aviva's tier 3 capital of £348 million consists of subordinated debt of £253 million and net deferred tax assets of £95 million after taking into account the ability to offset assets against deferred tax liabilities.
+Tier 1 unrestricted capital includes high quality instruments with principal loss absorbing features such as permanence, subordination, undated, absence of redemption incentives, mandatory costs and encumbrances. - Tier 1 unrestricted capital has deductions in respect of minority interests (the minority share of own funds in excess of minority share of diversified SCR) and own funds from other financial sectors (OFS). - Tier 1 restricted - Restricted tier 1 capital of £1,839 million includes Aviva's direct capital instrument (DCI), preference shares and subordinated debt.
+None of these instruments include principal loss absorbency features and all qualify as restricted tier 1 capital under transitional provisions. - Tier 2 capital - Aviva's tier 2 capital consists of dated subordinated debt amounting to £5,794 million.
+Of this £4,146 million qualifies under transitional arrangements and £1,648 million directly qualifies as tier 2 capital under Solvency II.
+The features of tier 2 capital include subordination, a minimum duration of 10 years with no contractual opportunity to redeem within 5 years, absence of redemption incentives and mandatory costs and encumbrances. - Tier 3 capital - Aviva's tier 3 capital of £335 million consists of subordinated debt of £259 million and net deferred tax assets of £76 million after taking into account the ability to offset assets against deferred tax liabilities.
 The features of Tier 3 capital include subordination and a minimum duration of 5 years.